Equivalence of Doubly Periodic Tangles: DP tangle equivalence in other diagrammatic settings

 \subsection{Virtual and welded DP tangle equivalence}

-Virtual knot theory is a diagrammatic extension of classical knot theory in the sense that some crossings in a link diagram may represent just the permutation of the two arcs involved, with no further information of `over' or `under', and they are called `virtual' crossings.
+Virtual knot theory is a diagrammatic extension of classical knot theory in the sense that some crossings in a link diagram may represent just the permutation of the two arcs involved, with no further information of `over' or `under', and they are called \textit{virtual crossings}.
 The theory was introduced by Louis~H. Kauffman \cite{Kau2}.
-The diagrammatic equivalence in virtual knot theory, called {\it virtual isotopy}, includes planar isotopy and the classical Reidemeister moves, extended by moves that contain virtual crossings.
-These moves are exemplified by the moves vR1, vR2, vR3 in Fig.~\ref{vmoves} (where also the variant with the opposite type of real crossing is assumed) and they are all special cases of the universal `detour move' whereby an arc containing all virtual crossings can slide across any parts of the diagram.
-In this theory we also have the virtual forbidden moves vF1, vF2 and vF3 depicted in Fig.~\ref{vmoves}.
+The diagrammatic equivalence in virtual knot theory, called \textit{virtual isotopy}, includes planar isotopy and the classical Reidemeister moves, extended by moves that contain virtual crossings.
+These moves are exemplified by the moves vR1, vR2, vR3 in Figure~\ref{vmoves} (where also the variant with the opposite type of classical crossing is assumed) and they are all special cases of the universal `detour move' whereby an arc containing all virtual crossings can slide across any parts of the diagram.
+In this theory we also have the virtual forbidden moves vF1, vF2 and vF3 depicted in Figure~\ref{vmoves}.

-Virtual links have an interesting interpretation as embeddings of links in thickened surfaces, taken up to addition and subtraction of empty handles \cite{CKS}: a virtual crossing is regarded as a detour of one of the arcs in the crossing through a 1-handle that has been attached to the 2-sphere of the original diagram (see middle illustration of Fig.~\ref{virtual1}).

-\begin{remark} Another nice interpretation of a virtual link diagram is obtained by forming a ribbon--neighborhood surface of the diagram, where a virtual crossing is represented by abstract ribbons passing over one another without interacting \cite{KamadaNS}, as in the right part of Fig.~\ref{virtual1}.
-This consideration could find a physical application in materials science, where the prevention of friction between strands of an embedded DP tangle may be interesting to consider when defining the energy/relaxing state of the corresponding material. \end{remark}
+Virtual links have an interesting interpretation as embeddings of links in thickened surfaces, taken up to addition and subtraction of empty handles \cite{CKS}: a virtual crossing is regarded as a detour of one of the arcs in the crossing through a 1-handle that has been attached to the 2-sphere of the original diagram (see middle illustration of Figure~\ref{virtual1}).
+Another nice interpretation of a virtual link diagram is obtained by forming a ribbon--neighborhood surface of the diagram, where a virtual crossing is represented by abstract ribbons passing over one another without interacting \cite{KamadaNS}, as in the right part of Figure~\ref{virtual1}.
+This consideration could find a physical application in materials science, where the prevention of friction between strands of an embedded DP tangle may be interesting to consider when defining the energy/relaxing state of the corresponding material.